AaltoRSE/hpo-on-hpc/on-triton/optuna-libsql/README.md

 ## Process Flow

+`submit.slurm` does the following:

-1. Starts libSQL server
+1. It starts a libSQL server
-2. Configures Optuna study
+2. It configures an  Optuna study (in `start_study.sh`)
-3. Submits parallel optimization trials
+3. It submits parallel optimization trials as an array job
-4. Waits for completion and outputs results
+4. It waits for completion and outputs results

+Each job submitted by `submit_array_jobs.slurm` will run their study and report back to the libsql server.

 ## Requirements